ll-zerr/gaming-site-login/README.md

 - Create a CSS custom variable for the borders, text, and icons in the footer.
 - Add the FAQ page and website disclaimer.
 - Fix bug that arose with language selection button.
+- Add a privacy page and a terms of use page.
 - Validate HTML and CSS code.

 ### Continued development